loda-lang/loda-programs/programs/oeis/list2.md

 * [A131477](http://oeis.org/A131477) ([program](131/A131477.asm)): a(n) = ceiling(n^3/3).
 * [A131478](http://oeis.org/A131478) ([program](131/A131478.asm)): a(n) = ceiling(n^4/4).
 * [A131479](http://oeis.org/A131479) ([program](131/A131479.asm)): a(n) = floor(n^4/4).
+* [A131501](http://oeis.org/A131501) ([program](131/A131501.asm)): Xm/CV where Xm is a point of maximum error using an approximation method for x^(1/2) which I have found and CV is the population coefficient of variation from my list of error values.
 * [A131505](http://oeis.org/A131505) ([program](131/A131505.asm)): n, -1, n, 2n+2.
 * [A131506](http://oeis.org/A131506) ([program](131/A131506.asm)): 2n+1 appears 2n-1 times.
 * [A131507](http://oeis.org/A131507) ([program](131/A131507.asm)): 2n+1 appears n+1 times.